-The Fellowship’s COVID-19 Task Force uses guidance from local public health departments and the UUA to determine how best to keep us safe during the pandemic, using data from the website CovidActNow.
+The Fellowship’s COVID-19 Task Force uses guidance from the CDC, local public health departments, and the UUA to determine how best to keep us safe during the pandemic, using data from the website CovidActNow.
 We have adapted guidelines to the particulars of our congregation.
-We recently revised our policy about masks.
-Please see Rev. Lydia’s message to the congregation for a fuller explanation of that shift.

 Join Us for Sunday Services